 It is possible to hike several different trails on this very dry and often hot island.
 The longest trail, and the only one that reaches the nesting grounds of the Red-footed Booby, requires a day time visit of at least five hours.

-Snorkeling and diving are also popular activities near Isla de la Plata.
+Snorkelling and diving are also popular activities near Isla de la Plata.
 Divers love to visit between June and September when giant manta rays migrate between the island and the mainland.
 This same season is an excellent chance to spot whales.

 2- LOS FRAILES BEACH